Pathways

 Our strategy

-We aim to ensure that Black and Latino students and students experiencing poverty receive support at every stage of their education-to-career pathway.
+We aim to ensure that all students—especially those facing economic or structural barriers—receive support at every stage of their education-to-career pathway.
 This means ensuring access not only to postsecondary education—resulting in a college degree—but also to tools, resources, support, and relationships that can help them discover a path, stay on it, and ultimately thrive in their adult life.

 Students in a veterinary technology class at LaGuardia Community College in Queens, New York.